Christian Walker Player Props: Diamondbacks vs. Rockies

 Christian Walker At The Plate

-- Walker is batting .227 with five doubles, three home runs and five walks.
+- Walker is hitting .237 with six doubles, three home runs and five walks.

+- Walker has picked up a hit in 56.0% of his 25 games this year, with multiple hits in 28.0% of those games.

+- In 12.0% of his games this season, he has gone deep, and 2.9% of his trips to the dish.

-- He has gone deep in 12.5% of his games this season, and 3.1% of his plate appearances.
+- Walker has driven home a run in 13 games this year (52.0%), including more than one RBI in 12.0% of his games and producing three or more of his team's runs on one occasion..

-- In 12 games this season (50.0%), Walker has picked up an RBI, including two games with multiple runs batted in.

-- He has scored in nine games this season (37.5%), but has had no multi-run games.
+- He has scored a run in 10 of 25 games so far this year.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.